- Replaces a shortcode such as

 [rotatingtweets screen_name='your_twitter'], or a widget, with a rotating display of your most recent tweets

-- Supports v 1.1 of the Twitter API - yes! it will keep working after May 2013
+- Supports v 1.1 of the Twitter API (i.e. it still works)

 - Space efficient - instead of showing all your tweets at once, shows one at a time and then smoothly replaces it with the next one.
 After showing all your tweets, loops back to the beginning again.

 - Reliable - keeps showing your latest Tweets even if the Twitter website is down.

 - Customisable - you decide whose tweets to show, how many to show, whether to include retweets and replies, and whether to show a follow button.
 You can also decide how quickly the tweets rotate and what type of animation to use.

 - Responsive - resizes as your page resizes

 - Gives you the option to show a fully customisable Twitter 'follow' button